Vyral/jeremy-bowers/_posts/2019-04-17-lets-triple-your-real-estate-business-in-2019.md

 {% include youtube.html %}

 How do you plan on growing your business in 2019?
 In order for your business to grow, you need to know the numbers from last year.
-Once you've been aquainted with the numbers from the previous year, you'll need to set your goals.
+Once you've been acquainted with the numbers from the previous year, you'll need to set your goals.
+It's important that these goals are attainable.
 To learn more about how to triple your business in 2019, watch this short video.